This browser does not support JavaScript

 FAQs

-A: Only if the banking site/app uses TLS/HTTPS.
-SOCKS hides your IP but does not encrypt traffic by itself.
+Only if the banking site uses HTTPS.
+SOCKS hides your IP but does not add end-to-end encryption.

 Final Thoughts